TerrorDackel/PortfolioJenniferThomas/README.md

 - Single-page portfolio built with Angular 17
 - Sections for hero, skills, projects and contact
 - Responsive layout for mobile, tablet and desktop
-- Modern styling with Sass and CSS variables
+- Modern styling with Sass and reusable mixins
 - Smooth scrolling and subtle animations
 - External links to live demos and GitHub repositories of my projects